-Also working on booking new shows in my own neck of the woods as well as the next east coast tour in the fall of 2015.
-Thankfully, many new venues have been very flexible to accommodate my insane travel schedule.
+Working on booking new shows in my own neck of the woods as well as the next east coast tour in the fall of 2015.
+Thankfully, many new venues have been very flexible to accommodate my travel schedule.
 Check the GIGS section for more info.

 The Past Is Not Forgotten

 My son Colin Biedermann passed away on August 27, 2005.
 He was 19 years young.
 CB was the rhythmic force behind our duo work as well as that of White Light's.
 Besides the responsibility of maintaining the pulse, he pushed the music forward with musical sensibilities attributed to a musician of many more years' experience.
 His ability to improvise in a group context was of the highest order and allowed the other players extraordinary freedom to interpret the music and play with abandon.
 His abilities as a musician were only surpassed by his human qualities...the understatement of a lifetime.
 Colin will be sorely missed...however...never forgotten.